-A low humming, growling, or grinding sound that gets louder as the vehicle speed increases is usually the result of a damaged wheel bearing.
+A low humming, growling, or grinding sound that gets louder as the vehicle speed increases is usually the result of a damaged wheel bearing, or more precisely the wheel hub assembly that houses it.
+Bearing failures have triggered manufacturer recalls catalogued by NHTSA’s recalls database, which is why the humming stage is the right time to get it checked rather than to wait for grinding.
 As you accelerate, the sound usually gets louder and can change when you turn and is one of the signs of a bad wheel bearing.

 Wheel bearing noise is directly related to wheel rotation rather than throttle input, like brakes or engine noise.